DataBiosphere/dsub/docs/input_output.md

 ```

 If you might have spaces in your file paths, then you need to take a bit more
 care.
-Here we create a list of files and force Bash to tokenize the list
+The following will create a list of files and force Bash to tokenize the
-by newlines (instead of by whitespace):
+list by newlines (instead of by whitespace):

 ```
 declare INPUT_FILE_LIST="$(ls -1 "${INPUT_FILES_PATH}"/${INPUT_FILES_PATTERN})"